ruvnet/promptlang/README.md

 Create and manage modular components within the language, allowing for code snippets or logic reuse across multiple prompts.

 **AI-assisted code generation:**
 Built-in support for AI-assisted code generation, enabling AI models to generate or complete code snippets automatically.
+The code can run without any kind of runtime or execution environment allowing for Ai Feedback loops where the GPT prompts can operate autonomously or self-replicate as needed.

 **Disable explanations:**
 The ability to disable any explanations or additional text other than the response from the language.